shogo82148/hi/README.md

 ### Range

-Experimental: `Range` returns an iterator that generates.
+Experimental: `Range` creates an iterator that returns a sequence of integers.

 ```go
 for v := range it.Range(5) {